-New Airbus leadership steps out in Paris Air Show, talks climate change and trashs Boeing
+New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 His use of the term “decarbonized” is carefully chosen.
 Airbus is not talking about an electric airplane future, because planes that depend on electric batteries simply won’t scale up from urban taxis to airliners of the size built by Airbus and Boeing.

-Instead, other non-fossil fuel sources such as liquid hydrogen will have to be harnessed, a huge technological and engineering challenge.
+Instead, other non-fossil-fuel sources such as liquid hydrogen will have to be harnessed, a huge technological and engineering challenge.

 And because electricity will be part of the solution, he said that for full decarbonization, countries around the world will need to move to generation of electric power from a “decarbonized primary electricity source,” meaning either solar, wind, hydroelectric or nuclear.